trozki213/AntonioTroiano/README.md

-# Antonio Troiano
-# 👋 Hi, I'm [Your Name]
+# 👋 Hi, I'm Antonio Troiano

-🎓 BSc student in Mathematical and Computing Sciences for Artificial Intelligence @ Bocconi University
+🎓 3ʳᵈ year BSc student in Mathematical and Computing Sciences for Artificial Intelligence @ Bocconi University
-🔬 Research in Machine Learning, Artificial Intelligence, and Robotics
+🔬 Passionate about Artificial Intelligence and Machine Learning across multiple domains
-🤖 Passionate about developing intelligent systems and exploring automation at the intersection of data, algorithms, and real-world applications
+🌟 Exploring how intelligent systems can advance robotics, biology, cryptography, and beyond

 ---